TheKasam/login_check/README.md

 1. Follow this [guide](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html) till installing gspread.
 2. Clone repo and add your client secret file from step 7 to folder.
-3. Edit some variables MembersCheck.py according to your google sheet names and column values.
+3. Edit some variables in MembersCheck.py according to your google sheet names and column values.
 4. To quit script use control - c or kill terminal.